att-circ-contrl/exp-utils/README.md

 * `lib-exputils-ft` --
 Field Trip utility functions that aren't general enough to migrate to LoopUtil.
+* `lib-exputils-tools` --
+Helper functions used by specific tools and scripts that aren't general enough to migrate to LoopUtil.
 * `lib-exputils-use` --
 Functions for reading and interpreting USE data (event codes, SynchBox activity, gaze data).
+* `lib-exputils-util` --
+Utility functions that don't fit into other categories and that aren't general enough to migrate to LoopUtil.

 ## Sample Code